Have you been told your child has a sensory disorder? Maybe a teacher, occupational therapist, psychologist or doctor mentioned it?

 We all have sensory preferences.
 You do too.

 You are on a sensory spectrum, so to speak, which means you enjoy or dislike a range of information from your senses.
 Some people like perfume.
 You may not like strong smells.
 However, you may like spicy food.
 Yet other people do not.
 Some people like a heavy quilt to sleep.
+Weighted blankets are popular across the lifespan, children and adults alike.
+(Note of caution for weighted blankets, 5-10% of body weight, no more and the person must have the physical and cognitive ability to remove the blanket).
 You might like to sleep with only a light sheet and a breeze from a fan or open window.
 Moreover, your range of sensory preferences can change daily.
 That does not make you or your child have some sort of sensory impairment.

 Think about this example.
 If you are tired, a noisy household might bother you, you might crave peace and quiet.
 However, other times you might love having loud music on in the background and lots of friends or family visiting your house.